hamling-ling/FacialSentiment/README.md

 ## Running Complete App

-An complete application which perform face detection from camera then classify the emotion.
-The facedetection is computed on Movidius NCS and classification is on Edge TPU.
+A complete application which performs face detection from camera then classifies the emotion into 9 categories.
+The face detection is computed on Movidius NCS and classification is on Edge TPU.

 ### Testing Movidius NCS Setup

-To confirm movidius NCS setup.
-Run fllowing test app.
+To confirm movidius NCS setup, You can run fllowing test.

 ```
 $ cd ../edge/test_movidius